symbiote-library/docker-project/readme.md

 # Symbiote PHP project docker

+** This project has been deprecated and is replaced by individual docker projects for containers **

 A collection of docker containers used by a single web project.
 Tailored to suit SilverStripe applications, but usable by other PHP apps.

 ## Running